-The UN Secretary-General BAN KI-MOON at the Climate Change Conference in Lima.
-UN Photo/Mark.
+The UN Secretary-General BAN KI-MOON at the Climate Change Conference in Lima. $UN\ Photo/Mark.$ a much greater impact on future reductions in greenhouse gas emissions than any announcement in Lima.

 The UN talks will not stop this from happening.
 As the US secretary of state, John Kerry, put it: "We are on a course leading to tragedy."
 International negotiations alone won't change the course, but if combined with domestic actions they just might.
-What countries like the US and China do domestically will have a much greater impact on future reductions in greenhouse gas emissions than any announcement in Lima.
+What countries like the US and China do domestically will have sector.

-For example, China's decilast sion month ahead of the G20 summit to stop its emisfrom sions growing bv 2030 could have a signifiimpact cant sector.
 For anyone who doubts that this is true, just ask US coal companies and electricity utilities how much harder it is now to secure investors following the announcement.
 Every time countries reaffirm their desire to address the problem it tightens the hold on those who want to do nothing.
 So it is government domestic actions that matter most.
 These actions are the only way we can effectively reduce greenhouse gas emissions.
 But this is the scribed as a "Bob Brown bank on an international scale".
 While the contribution is small compared to other countries, the backflip reflects the mounting international pressure that the Government is facing on climate change.
-Although the decisions of countries at a national level to phase out coal, or switch to gas, or invest in solar power, is what will really reduce greenhouse gas emissions, increasingly international gatherings, such as APEC and the the month and this month, are building pressure for domestic action.
+Although the decisions of countries at a national level to phase out coal, or switch to gas, or invest in solar power, is what will really reduce greenhouse gas emissions, increasingly international gatherings, such as APEC and the the month and t h i s month, are building pressure for domestic action.